PrashantSteele/Unhide-Files-Folder-Virus/README.md

 🚀 Usage
 Windows
 Download the executable or clone this repository.
-Run/Execute or Double Click unhide.exe
+Run/Execute or Double Click UnhideMe.exe
 Type the Drive Letter WITHOUT COLON.